 IP forwarding is a process that is used to determine which path a data packet can be sent.
 It is also known as internet routing, and the process uses routing information to make decisions about the data paths over different networks.
 These networks are separated from each other.

-IP routing in UK is the process of determining the transmission path of a data packet.
+IP routing in Australia is the process of determining the transmission path of a data packet.
 It helps data navigate from one computer to another on a network.
-Routing makes sure transmitted data reaches its destination in the quickest and most efficient way possible in UK.
-In this blog, we have explained different types of routing and routing protocols used for transmission.
+Routing makes sure transmitted data reaches its destination in the quickest and most efficient way possible.
+In this blog, we have explained different types of routing and routing protocols used in Australia for transmission.
 If you have any questions, let us know in the comments below.